 I’m so loving men right now.

 This doesn’t mean I have a boyfriend.
 Far from it.
-For so long (at least since my mid teens), I’ve been desiring love in the form of a fella – in one version or other of husband, partner, boyfriend, or lover.
+For so long (at least since my mid teens), I’ve been desiring love in one version or other of husband, partner, boyfriend, or lover.
 But right now I’m not looking.
 Don’t get me wrong, I’d still love to have a lover-friend-partner-playmate.
 However, isn’t it interesting that now…….
 I’m finding I’m really loving men.
 There are so many things I’ve never properly noticed before.

 To the men in my life – how did I not know how amazing you are?!?!
 I think women will agree….

 And does anyone ever tell you these things?
 I don’t know, but I’m going to:

 Your large hands, so capable, strong, and also gentle.

 The specific ratio of your male frame – the triangle of broad shoulders and chest to narrow hips, with arms that hang straight down, a ratio that does such melting things to my insides.

 The nape of your neck – on even the oldest man that space between the base of the neck and hairline exhibits such a vulnerability and makes me want to kiss it.

 The way you nurture and express your caring in acts of service, in the doing of things – chopping wood, helping out, making things, finding ways to delight the ones you love.

 The pleasure with which you approach having specific tasks – particularly if it has to do with fire.